milesthemeerkat/ChaoAdventure/README.md

-# ChaoAdventure
+# Boiler Plate

-The Chao Adventure.
-Coming soon!
+The initial boiler plate code for Chao Adventure.
+Feel free to copy!

 ### Installation
 Chao Adventure is built with Python 3.7.
 It's recommended you create a virtual environment of Python 3.7 to install the project.